 And I know that there’s some kind of Scandinavian folklore involving Christmas porridge and farm animals that goes along with all these gnomes, but at the end of the day, you do not have to have read Viktor Rydberg to just straight-up enjoy making tomten.

-So, if you want finish your bowl of porridge, getting all the goodies out of the bottom of the bowl, then get your supplies ready.
-If you have yarn or faux fur on hand, you don’t even need everything on this list.
-You can substitute that for the mop (yes, a mop!).
+Before you get your supplies ready, be sure to read this “sock gnome questions and answers list.”
+It will help you decide what you want your gnome to look like – there are just so many possibilities!
+If you have yarn or faux fur on hand, you won’t even need everything on this list.
+You can substitute the fur or yarn for the mop from a dollar store (yes, a mop!).
 Let’s get started making our fun Nordic Dollar Store gnome.

 No Time to Make This Now?
 Pin it for Later